I recently noticed an old email I got from a mastodon server I’m on asking me to be more specific about the “NSFW” content-warnings I had on some of my posts, saying that they should be more specific to describe why each post is NSFW. I happen to agree. But is there a way to automate this? Challenge

 # If there is no text to search for, the rule simply adds text at the end of the description.
 If that text already exists it won’t be added again.

 # A keyword can be excluded using !keyword, meaning a rule only applies if that keyword is not being used.
-This helps prevent two similar descriptions from being added, and allows some rules to be mutually exclusive. (one apples, but never both)
+This helps prevent two similar descriptions from both being added, and allows some rules to be mutually exclusive. (one rule or the other rule applies, but never both)

-# You can also make adjustments to the grammar by not requiring any particular keywords, and just looking for certain text combinations to replace.
+# You can also make adjustments to the grammar by not requiring any particular keywords, and just looking for certain bits of text to replace.

 #It Lives!!